Our story: Long Roofing and the Growth of a Family Business

 Long Roofing has established a strong presence in the Washington, D.C., Maryland, West Virginia and Northern Virginia markets.
-The success led to a 2016 expansion into Eastern Pennsylvania and Virginia’s Richmond region.
+The success led to a 2016 expansion into Virginia’s Richmond region.
 The company has now moved further north into the New England roofing territories.

 Long Roofing holds SELECT ShingleMaster certification from respected roofing product manufacturer CertainTeed.
 This accreditation is earned by just one percent of roofers nationally.
 The company is also a North American leader in SureStart PLUS 50-year warranties, guaranteeing peace of mind to every customer with an Integrity Roof System.

-Long Fence and Home, the parent company of Long Roofing, carries a 4.6 out of five rating on GuildQuality.com, a number based on over 4,000 unfiltered reviews from customers across the Mid-Atlantic region.
+Long Fence and Home, the parent company of Long Roofing, carries a 4.6-out-of-5-star rating on GuildQuality.com, a number based on over 5,000 unfiltered reviews from customers across the Mid-Atlantic region.

 The aggressive expansion and strong pedigree now gives Long Roofing a chance to serve millions of additional homeowners.
 It’s also a way to bring a level of professionalism and clarity to an industry not known for either.